gp-repos/DockerCheatSheet/Info/docker.md

 In the first example, the `docker stop` command is used to stop a container with the name "my_container".
 In the second example, it is used to stop a container with the ID "abc123".
 In the third example, the `docker stop` command is used in conjunction with the `docker ps` command to stop all running containers.

-Note that the `docker stop` command will only stop running containers.
-If a container is already stopped, the command will have no effect and will return an error message.
-To start a stopped container, you can use the `docker start` command.